Sion Sommerkino

 Quarter of an hour before the movie starts, there’s a pre-film performance featuring young musicians, comedians or slam poets.
 On some evenings, the Sommerkino also hosts literature, musical and theatre performances.

-Admission 7pm, 9.50 euros, Rheinauhafen, Harry-Blum-Platz 1, 50678 Cologne
+Address: Rheinauhafen, Harry-Blum-Platz 1, 50678 Cologne

 Popcorn and beer: the open-air cinema at Cinenova in Ehrenfeld

-A cool beer from the bar, some freshly made popcorn (salted or sweet) and the show can start!
+A cool kölsch beer from the bar, some freshly made popcorn (salted or sweet) and the show can start!
 If you want to get a good seat, make sure you get there before 9pm.
 The staff will show you to your seat.

-Showings start at 9.45pm, 8.50 euros, Herbrandstraße 11, 50825 Cologne
+Address: Herbrandstraße 11, 50825 Cologne

 Quirky charm: the open-air cinema at the Odonien beer garden

-The “Free State of Odonien” is lots of things – including an open-air cinema Photo: Erik Rosenberg
+The “Free State of Odonien” is quite a lot of things – including an open-air cinema.
+Photo: Odonien

 Bizarre steel sculptures, huge and rusty, are scattered across this huge space, floating above the ground or emerging from it.
 The “Free State of Odonien” is a fusion of art forms, conceived by Cologne sculptor Odo Rumpf.

 Nestling between decommissioned rail tracks and an “eros centre”, the site serves as an outdoor studio, workshop, event venue, centre for cultural exchange and a place for free artistic development.
-In the summer, a wide range of movie lovers’ favourites and future cult films from the Film-Festival Cologne are shown in the spectacular beer garden.
+In the summer, a wide range of movie lovers’ favourites and future cult films from the Film-Festival Cologne are shown in the creative, nonconformist beer garden.

-The full cultural experience: cinema and (in June and July) open-air screenings at the Museum of Applied Arts (MAKK)
+Arty types: open-air screenings at the Museum of Applied Arts (MAKK)

 There’s no need to worry about showers or storms either.
 If the weather takes a turn for the worse, the cinematic experience moves to the Filmpalette arthouse cinema.
 And there are films on at MAKK on the first Thursday of the other months too so, if you’re a fan of film both outdoors and in, you’ll find something to keep you entertained all year round.

-Admission 8.30pm, 8 euros, An der Rechtschule, 50667 Cologne
+Address: An der Rechtschule, 50667 Cologne

 0 comments on “Open-air cinemas in Cologne: star-gazing of a different kind